Learning How to Follow the Dave Ramsey Plan

 5. Saving for Your Kids College

 Investing for your children’s college is an important next step towards reaching financial health.
 Two ways to wisely save for their college are 529 college saving plans and Education Savings Accounts (ESAs).
 Before you start savings for your kid’s college years, you need to do the math and see about how much you will be needing to spend once your kids turn 18.
-To be better equipped for this life stage financially, follow this link to our “Paying for College” Financial Learning Center course.

 6. Pay off your Home Early